Interactive Showrooms — End-to-End Design

 I made demos emotional for users and inspectable for builders.

 YAML specs, prompts, and constraints slide open beside the live demo — no context switch.
-Evaluators can inspect implementation without switching context, and clone the template as a reusable starting point for their own product.
+Evaluators inspect the implementation in place, then clone the template as a reusable starting point for their own product.

 How I Worked